theMcSam/brCTF-writeups/syswatch/README.md

 From the above scan we see that there are two services running.
 I browsed through the service running on port `80` but found nothing interesting.
 Looking at port `5000` nmap tells us that the application `zabbix` is running on that port.<br>

-Let's take a look at it in our browser.
+Let's take a look at it in our browser. <br>
 ![zabbix homepage](https://raw.githubusercontent.com/theMcSam/brCTF-writeups/main/syswatch/images/zabbix-port-5000-browser.png)

 We are greeted with a login page and as usual we test default credentials to see if they work.
-After some googling we come across the default credentials for `zabbix`.
+After some googling we come across the default credentials for `zabbix`. <br>
 ![zabbix default creds](https://raw.githubusercontent.com/theMcSam/brCTF-writeups/main/syswatch/images/default-logins-zabbix-google.png)

 ## Exploitation